xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 External table- When you want for Data retrival after droping the table<br />
 Internal table- to add data to the already exsiting table.<br />
 Turning Hive queries?(Small table, Big table, Distributed cache)<br />
-Partionting and Bucketing difference?<br />
+What is Partioning and bucketing in hive & Partionting and Bucketing difference?<br />
 Hive Queries:-<br />
 DIfference between where and having clauses?
 HAVING is used to check conditions after the aggregation takes place.